Playa Cativo Lodge

 - Intimate lodges ideal for honeymooners

-- Spot howler monkeys, sloths and brilliantly colored birds in Costa Rica's jungles
+- Spot howler monkeys, sloths and brilliantly coloured birds in Costa Rica's jungles

 - Kayak through mangroves and along the Pacific's wild coastline